lirre8/bitclouds.sh-topup/README.md

             Boolean.
 Prints current time when the script starts executing

     --wallet|-w
             Selects which wallet to use.
-Must be 'lnd' or 'c-lightning'
+Currently supported are 'lnd', 'c-lightning' and 'lnbits'

 ### Examples
 To simply topup an instance with 10000 sats using c-lightning